Last Updated: June 8, 2021

-The most common TorGuard review on the Web is positive.
-The VPN is solid, performs incredibly, and I haven’t stumbled on any controversial customer feedback.
+The most common TorGuard reviews on the Web are positive.
+It is solid, performs incredibly, and I haven’t stumbled on any controversial customer feedback.
 Still, I decided to cut through the possible sugarcoating and focus on the crucial aspects that can make or break a VPN service.

 Is it quick?
 Does it abuse user information?
 How much does it cost?
 I will go through these and more in my TorGuard exploration, so let’s go for it.

 TorGuard rose to the public’s attention in 2012 as a part of the TorGuard Company.
 The service claims to offer a 100% anonymous browsing experience, without the use of logs at any point.
 The brand’s HQ is situated in the USA, while its parent company resides in Nevis, West Indies.